hidecode221b/LG4X/README.md

     - Load a preset file if available.
 1. Evaluate parameters
     - Plot the curves without optimization.
-    - Simulate the curves if no data file is selected in the File list.
+    - Simulate the curves based on the range and peaks if no data file is selected in the File list.
 1. Fit curve
     - Adjust parameters and bounds until they become converged
 1. Export results